 Switch to Micro view in the Navigator GUI to locate the region of interest (ROI) of metal-paint interface.

+Select the predefined file of the analyzer settings after clicking the button of Loading Settings in the Fpanel to activate analyzer.

+Note: The analyzer acceleration is set to 9.5 kV; the analyzer energy is set to 2 kV; the detector is set to 9 kV.
+The settings of the analyzer may vary due to the configuration of different SIMS models.

 Select ROI to 300 µm × 300 µm after right clicking the SE/SI Primary Gun window to expand the field of the view.